splunk-soar-connectors/mandiantadvantagethreatintelligence/README.md

 ### lookup malware family
 Retrieve information about a Malware Family.
 Accepts a "Mandiant MalwareFamily"

+### lookup campaign
+Retrieve information about a Campaign.
+Accepts a "Mandiant Campaign"

 ### lookup report
 Retrieve and display a Mandiant Report.
 Accepts a "Mandiant Report"